Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3, CFB Week 4 on Saturday, Sept.
-20
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3 on Sunday, September 21

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 3 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 4 college football schedule takes center stage on Saturday featuring big matchups like Auburn vs. Oklahoma and Indiana vs. Illinois.
-The Week 3 NFL schedule, meanwhile, continues on Sunday.
+The Week 3 NFL schedule rolls on with 14 games on Sunday, highlighted by a clash of NFC powers as the Eagles and Rams meet.
+Other intriguing matchups include Chiefs vs. Giants and Cowboys vs. Bears.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.